 In addition to looking at your weight, it's important to take into account what you will be carrying, who else will be on the board, or what you are planning on doing.
 Those looking to paddle with a child or canine companion should always go for the wider board when picking between models, even if it is only by an inch or so — it can make a surprising difference, especially in choppy water.
 The same goes for those that are hoping to do yoga on the board.

 Hopefully, this article helped you on your journey to pick the perfect paddle board for your next excursion.
-For more info on how specific models stacked up, consult our comprehensive side-by-side review here, or for more information on how we came to our conclusions, take a read through our How We Test article for a breakdown of our testing procedures and processes.
+For more info on how specific models stacked up, consult our best SUP Board review, or for more information on how we came to our conclusions, take a read through our How We Test article for a breakdown of our testing procedures and processes.